DreamHollow/CMakeEasy/README.md

 You may uncomment the code if you wish, but please keep in mind that this code is not guaranteed to work.

-** CMakeEasy saves CMakeLists.txt files to your $HOME folder.
-If the files are unable to generate, the program will terminate on it's own. **
+CMakeEasy saves CMakeLists.txt files to your $HOME folder.
+This means that the current user should see CMakeLists.txt appear along with 'Documents' 'Pictures' etc.

+If this does not happen, please raise an issue on GitHub and explain what happened as you ran the program.

 COMPILATION
 -----------